anshbadaya/playvot/COMPONENT_REORGANIZATION_SUMMARY.md

 ## Conclusion

 The reorganization successfully eliminated all hardcoded match data from components and centralized it in the `@data/` folder.
-This improves code maintainability, reduces duplication, and makes the application more flexible for future enhancements.
-All components now use a consistent data structure and are ready for API integration.
+Additionally, all relative imports have been standardized to use absolute imports with the `@` alias.
+This improves code maintainability, reduces duplication, makes the application more flexible for future enhancements, and provides better IDE support and cleaner code structure.
+All components now use a consistent data structure and import pattern, making them ready for API integration.